-Following the Fukushima earthquake the National Government in Japan have enabled Photovoltaic Plants to collaborate with less bureaucracy.
+Following the Fukushima earthquake, the National Government in Japan has enabled Photovoltaic Plants to collaborate with less bureaucracy.
 Even though the energy output is still small, the support of alternative energy sources which are “safe” is steadily growing within Japan.
-The knowledge and awareness of them is not.
+The knowledge and awareness of them are not.

 This led an owner of a Photovoltaic Plant in Asakuchi City, Okayama-Ken,(岡山県浅口市寄島町), Japan (south of Japan) to help educate the young people of today.
 The vision of the owner is to enable children on school trips to visit the plant and learn about Solar Power, Photovoltaic’s.